Wang Qishan: Politburo Standing Committee and anti-corruption

 Beginning in late 2012, Wang emerged as the public face of Xi Jinping's anti-corruption campaign, the most far-reaching campaign of its sort since the founding of the PRC in 1949, and was instrumental for its implementation.
 He also became the Leader of the Central Leading Group for Inspection Work, responsible for dispatching teams to the provinces and state-owned enterprises with the goal of rooting out corruption.
 Following the 18th Party Congress, Wang was often considered the second most powerful man in China, second only to Xi, the Party General Secretary (paramount leader).
+Notable officials that were investigated under Wang's tenure include former Politburo Standing Committee member Zhou Yongkang, former CCP General Office Director Ling Jihua, former Central Military Commission Vice Chairmen Xu Caihou and Guo Boxiong, and Politburo member Sun Zhengcai.

 Wang became a favourite of the media.
 In October 2015, the CCDI under Wang's leadership released a new and complete set of regulations on party disciplinary procedures and rules on party member conduct, a document aimed at institutionalizing the party's ability to discipline its members and reduce corruption.
 Additionally, Wang introduced for the first time a set of disciplinary procedures for party disciplinary officials themselves.
 Wang's anti-corruption work gained him accolades within the party leadership, with many calling for an extension of his term at the 19th Party Congress in 2017.

-As Chief of the Commission, Wang strengthened the chain of command and insulated local branches of the commission from local party leaders.
+As Chief of the commission, Wang strengthened the chain of command and insulated local branches of the commission from local party leaders.
 Since 2017, local branches of the commission must simultaneously report investigative activities to both the local party committee and the higher-level discipline inspection commission, which became authorized to arbitrate jurisdictional conflicts in matters of disciplinary supervision.

 Vice President

 Wang left the Politburo Standing Committee and CCDI after the 19th Party Congress in October 2017.
 In March 2018, he became the Vice President of China, and he is the first vice president without any other job titles in the party since 1998.

-During Wang Qishan's term as Vice President, he took part in diplomatic activities.
+During Wang Qishan's term as vice president, he took part in diplomatic activities.
 Wang attended the inauguration ceremony of South Korean president Yoon Suk-yeol, Filipino president Bongbong Marcos, and Brazilian president Lula da Silva.
 He also attended the funeral of Elizabeth II.

 Wang Qishan retired from politics in March 2023, after Han Zheng succeeded him as Vice President of China.